wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 3. After your application starts running, you can click **Browse > Applications** in the Wavefront menu bar to start exploring metrics, histograms, and/or trace data.

-### Pick a Language and Framework to Instrument
+## SDKs for Instrumenting Java Applications

-Pick the language and frameworks used by the service you want to instrument.
-For each framework, click on the link to go to the detailed setup steps.
+This table shows the available Wavefront SDKs for collecting data from services in a Java application.
+For each SDK, click on the link to go to the detailed setup steps.
 You'll also see examples of metrics that will be reported.

 <table id = "sdks" width="100%">
 <colgroup>